Duck Dynasty cast on why they never thought they’d be back on TV ahead of revival

 Addressing the difficulty of balancing their marriage and running a family business, Willie said: “It can be hard working with your spouse on creative things.
 You have to be committed and faithful and communicate.”

-The family has faced several tragedies since the show has been off the air, most notably Phil’s Alzheimer’s diagnosis.
-But earlier this year, Uncle Si found himself in the hospital after tumbling down a muddy hill after returning from a hunting trip.
+The family has faced several tragedies since the show went off the air.
+Earlier this year, Uncle Si found himself in the hospital after tumbling down a muddy hill after returning from a hunting trip.
 After several tests ruling out broken ribs, it was suspected that he suffered some bruising.
 While Si’s low oxygen levels initially caused alarm, medical staff concluded that it was likely due to a panic attack.

 Hardships aside, fans have been thrilled by news of the show’s revival.